The Ultimate Guide to EU GDPR Compliance

-- In case you are already taking consents but not sure whether they are according to GDPR standard to not, it’s better to run a re-permission program, refresh the consent form, update the subscribers list and remove those who didn’t give consent.
+- In case you are already taking consents but not sure whether they are according to GDPR standard to not, it’s better to run a re-permission program, refresh the consent form, update the subscribers' list and remove those who didn’t give consent.

 Devising a foolproof consent request which won’t be categorized as GDPR non-compliance is a real challenge.
-Companies should keenly consider the above mentioned tips and take help of experts when planning a consent request.
+Companies should keenly consider the above-mentioned tips and take help of experts when planning a consent request.

 What is a GDPR breach notification?

 After GDPR comes into effect on May 25th, organizations should be extra vigilant regarding data breaches and notifications.
-Under new law, any unauthorized access to the personal data of the users or loss of personal data should be reported to supervisory authority without any delay.
+Under the new law, any unauthorized access to the personal data of the users or loss of personal data should be reported to supervisory authority without any delay.